 What was I saying?
 Give me a moment.
 [Sips from her glass]

 Right, right, shooting.
 Not with cameras, either.
 You think I’m being metaphorical.
 Crazy lady on the balcony, disheveled hair, flimsy polaroid with a hole in it.
 Must mean something else.
 Not cards.
 Not cameras.
 Maybe it’s the hole.
-[Waves photo at night sky] I shot it out like those Old West gun tricks.
+[Waves photo at the night sky] I shot it out like those Old West gun tricks.
 I mean, that’s Earth right there in the corner, isn’t it?
 Funny, who would’ve thought to bring an old Polaroid camera into space?
 I must have shot out the moon in the picture.
 No moon, just a hole.
 Maybe it’s a metaphor for my soul or depression or some psychobabble.
 You’re only listening ‘cause you’re curious how I’m crazy.
 [Sighs, takes a gulp.
-Stares into empty glass] At least you’re listening.
+Stares into the empty glass] At least you’re listening.

 Well the hair is because it’s humid and frizz has always been the least of my problems.
 Even before Gunny gave me the order and everything went south.
 Or north.
 Or left.
 Directions are funny up there.
 It’s like being in the ocean, except the surface and the bottom don’t exist, just floating forever in any direction, and some spots are brighter than others, and there’s… things.
 Swimming with you.
 Strange things… Slimy.
 Blue.
 Really a lovely blue.
 Also like the ocean, funnily enough.
 Maybe the ocean is a metaphor for space.
 Or space is a metaphor for the ocean.
 Do we even know what’s down there?
 Are we just exploring the Final Frontier to get away from the more terrifying, more unknowable mystery that covers two-thirds of our planet?